shamanec/ios-appium-docker/README.md

 <img src="https://iili.io/R8cGNj.png" width="50%" height="50%">

  * This is a solution for running Appium tests on real iOS devices on Linux with as easier setup and manual maintenance as possible.
 The project uses [go-ios](https://github.com/danielpaulus/go-ios) to install and run WebDriverAgent from a prepared *.ipa file.
- * You can easily add devices to the project, then start one of the two listeners which check if the devices in the list are connected to the machine and creates/destroys containers automagically.
+ * You can register devices to the project, then start one of the two listeners which check if the devices in the config are connected to the machine and creates/destroys containers automagically.
  * As you know WebDriverAgent is famous in being unstable, especially in longer test runs so the scripts also check the WebDriverAgent service and restart it if needed allowing for the tests to proceed in case it crashes.
- * The project was built and tested on Ubuntu 18.04.5 LTS but I suppose all should work as expected on different releases except for the **5) Setup dependencies** control option from the script.
+ * The project was built and tested on Ubuntu 18.04.5 LTS but I suppose all should work as expected on different releases or Linux distros except for the **5) Setup dependencies** control option from the script.
 Unfortunately I have only one iOS device and can't thoroughly test the container creation/destruction but in theory it should be fine.
  * You still cannot avoid having at least one(any) Mac machine to build the WebDriverAgent.ipa file.
  * If you follow this guide step by step you should have no issues running Appium tests on Linux without Xcode in no time.